Secure Shell

 Step 4

-ip ssh {timeout seconds | authentication-retries number}
+Use the ip ssh {timeout seconds | authentication-retries number} command to configure the SSH control parameters.

 Example:

-router(config)# ip ssh timeout 90
+Router(config)# ip ssh timeout 90

-ip ssh authentication-retries 2
+Router(config)# ip ssh authentication-retries 2

-By default, up to five simultaneous, encrypted SSH connections for multiple CLI-based sessions over the network are available (session 0 to session 4).
-After the execution shell starts, the CLI-based session time-out value returns to the default of 10 minutes.
+• By default, up to five simultaneous, encrypted SSH connections for multiple CLI-based sessions over the network are available (session 0 to session 4).
+After the execution shell starts, the CLI-based session timeout value returns to the default of 10 minutes.

-Repeat this step when configuring both parameters.
+• Repeat this step when configuring both parameters.

 Step 5